 - mid-13c., mildeu "honeydew, nectar," from Old English meledeaw "honeydew" (sticky stuff exuded by aphids), from Proto-Germanic compound of *melith "honey" (see Melissa) + *dawwaz "dew" (see dew).
-Cf. Old Saxon milidou, Dutch meeldauw, German Meltau "mildew."
+Similar formation in Old Saxon milidou, Dutch meeldauw, German Meltau "mildew."

 First element in many cases assimilated to forms of meal (n.2) "ground grain."
 As a kind of fungus it is first recorded mid-14c., so called from its being sticky and originally growing in plants.
 As a verb from 1550s.
 Related: Mildewed.